gdahlstrom/sbca-data-standard/README.md

 # Example

-A quick sample of what a data file for a Component might look like:
+A quick sample of what a data file for a Component might look like (Note member and plate geometries are 3D):

     {
       "Name": "T-1",